Fermat-ORG/fermat-framework/README.md

 We firmly believe that the next decade will witness governments issuing digital currency based on blockchain technology.
 We expect paper money is going to disappear within the next 5 to 10 years.
 Thus a strong consumer demand for digital wallets will inevitably emerge.

 In order to meet this demand thousands of wallets should be available.
 Wallets will evolve into sophisticated financial applications.
-Such a wide variety of wallets is indispensable owing to the diversity characterizing the world's population and its financial needs.
-In fact most of current mobile APPs will turn into financial APPs once we provide them with the ability to easily handle digital cash and digital assets.
+Such a wide variety of wallets / financial applications is indispensable owing to the diversity characterizing the world's population and its financial needs.
+In fact most of current mobile APPs will turn into financial APPs once Fermat provides them with the ability to easily handle digital cash and digital assets.

 #### The Master Plan

 Fermat is a master plan to avoid getting into that future by waiting for independent entrepreneurs to build each of these wallets and financial apps one at the time and from scratch, repeating every time all the math, accounting, cryptography and algorithms that are common to all these APPs.
 Fermat handles all that and by doing the heavy lifting enables any developer in the world to easily create niche wallets and financial APPs on top of its shared infrastructure.

+Fermat offers a new approach, allowing us to achieve large-scale and systematic cooperation in an entirely distributed and decentralized manner.
+Our goal is to move from competition to cooperation by creating the infraestructure needed to decentralize not only software development, but also analysis and design.

 #### The Framework